-We are committed to contributing to the largest and most dynamic translational research ecosystem in Australia, with a focus on person-centred innovation and education.
-We have four strategic centres with a presence in the region: the Charles Perkins Centre, the Brain and Mind Centre, the Marie Bashir Institute and the Westmead Applied Research Centre (WARC).
+Our four research centres at Westmead contribute to largest and most dynamic translational research ecosystem in Australia, with a focus on person-centred innovation and education: the Charles Perkins Centre, the Brain and Mind Centre, the Marie Bashir Institute and the Westmead Applied Research Centre (WARC).

 The Westmead Research Hub is a collaboration between five organisations with expertise in medical research, health and education.